First certified Living Wage drinks maker in Metro-Vancouver!

-MOD Beverage Ltd, owner of Spectrum Beer Co. and Getaway Hard Cider, is the first alcoholic beverage company in Metro Vancouver to commit to pay all its staff and contracted workers a Living Wage.
+MOD Beverage Ltd, owner of Spectrum Beer Co. and Getaway Hard Cider, is the first alcoholic beverage company in Metro Vancouver to certify as a Living Wage Employer.

 “We’re excited that MOD Beverage is the first alcohol company in the Vancouver area to offer a living wage for its employees,” says Paul Mroczek, MOD Beverage founder and president.
 “For us, it’s simple – paying a living wage is the right thing to do, if it means our team is more content and secure financially.
 This way, everybody wins.”